eclipse-sumo/sumo/docs/web/docs/Tools/Import/GTFS.md

 As output an additional file (.add.xml) containing the stops and a route file (.rou.xml) containing the vehicle definitions are created.
 If the option **--osm-routes** was not given, the additional file also contains the static routes.
+In order to obtain vehicle definitions sorted by departure time, the option **--sort** has to be provided.

 If the option **--osm-routes** was used, an extra file "gtfs_missing.xml" that contains the elements (stops and ptLines) of GTFS that could not be imported